jnnycn007/pc-nrfconnect-quickstart-for-matter/doc/docs/index.md

 ## Supported devices

-- Nordic Thingy:91 X
-- nRF9161 DK
-- nRF9160 DK
-- nRF9151 DK
-- nRF7002 DK
 - nRF54L15 DK
 - nRF54LM20 DK
 - nRF5340 DK
 - nRF52840 DK
-- nRF52833 DK
-- nRF52 DK
+- Nordic Thingy:53

 ## Application source code

-The code of the application is open source and [available on GitHub](https://github.com/NordicSemiconductor/pc-nrfconnect-quickstart).
+The code of the application is open source and [available on GitHub](https://github.com/NordicSemiconductor/pc-nrfconnect-matter-quickstart).
 Feel free to fork the repository and clone it for secondary development or feature contributions.